ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology.md

 # Basic Roles of RATS

-The use of the term Remote Attestation Procedures always implies the involvement of at least two parties that each take on a specific role in corresponding RATS – the Attestee role and the Verifier role.
+The use of the term Remote Attestation Procedures always implies the involvement of at least two parties that each take on a specific role in corresponding RATS – the Attestor role and the Verifier role.
 Depending on the object characteristics attested and the nature of the parties, information is exchanged via specific types of Interconnects between them.
 The type of interconnect ranges from GIO pins, to a bus component, to the Internet, or from a direct physical connection, to a wireless association, to a world wide mesh of peers.
-In other words, virtually every kind communication path (Interconnect) can be used by system entities that take on the role of Attestee and Verifier (in fact, a single party can take on both roles at the same time, but there is only a limited use to this architecture).
+In other words, virtually every kind communication path (Interconnect) can be used by system entities that take on the role of Attestor and Verifier (in fact, a single party can take on both roles at the same time, but there is only a limited use to this architecture).

-Attestee:
+Attestor:

 : The role that designates the subject of the remote attestation.
-A system entity that is the provider of evidence takes on the role of an Attestee.
+A system entity that is the provider of evidence takes on the role of an Attestor.

 Verifier:

-: The role that designates the system entity that is the appraiser of the evidence provided by the Attestee.
+: The role that designates the system entity that is the appraiser of the evidence provided by the Attestor.
 A system entity that is the consumer of evidence takes on the role of a Verifier.

 Interconnect:

-: A channel of communication between Attestee and Verifier that enables the appraisal of evidence created by the Attestee by a remote Verifier.
+: A channel of communication between Attestor and Verifier that enables the appraisal of evidence created by the Attestor by a remote Verifier.

 # Computing Context